October 23, 2005

 6th of 21 in Vet B

-GNCC – represent to our sport.
+– GNCC – represent to our sport.
 Grand National Cross Country.

 Woods racing.
 The best of the best.
 In the past it has brought Shane

 Watts here from Australia, lured Paul Edmondson from Great Britain.

-This year the great Finnish rider Juha Salinen has tried his hand at a style of racing
+This year the great Finnish rider Juha Salinen has tried his hand at a

+itself.
 Think county fair, without the rides and the carnies.
 The

-vastness of the staging area (200 acres, maybe?) is first evidence of the magnitude of
+vastness of the staging area (200 acres, maybe?) is first evidence of

-trailers, each polished to an impossibly sparkling shine.
-Under the wide
+polished to an impossibly sparkling shine.
+Under the wide awnings of

 showroom-new condition, and fleets of mechanics and support crews.